What happened in 2014

 Affordability criteria’s are unlikely to change dramatically in 2015.
 A more morganatic approach to the financially more complex applicants may find its way into risk assessment as completion grows and targets have to be met but overall the general practice of expecting the applicant’s outgoings on debts and loans to not exceed 35% of net incomes will remain in place.

 Banks may start to take a more sensible approach for self employed company owners recognizing, which they do not do currently, that retained profits not drawn and taken on a personal tax return can still be classed as personal income.
-Monies that avoid the tax system entirely however will remain a no no when risk assessing as the Banks could not justify lending to their regulator or meet money laundering regulations, if they were to go back to taking into account what flows through a Bank account but does not get fully declared.
+Monies that avoid the tax system entirely however will remain a no no when risk assessing as the Banks could not justify lending a Mortgage in Spain to their regulator or meet money laundering regulations, if they were to go back to taking into account what flows through a Bank account but does not get fully declared.

 Multiple property owners